Icelandic moss plant. For the cardiovascular system. Use for cough

 • Obesity;

-IN alternative medicine many recipes have been compiled in which Icelandic moss is the main component.
-At the same time, depending on the type of disease, the technology for preparing the remedy and its type differ.
+IN alternative medicine Many recipes have been compiled in which the main component is Icelandic moss.
+Moreover, depending on the type of disease, the technology for preparing the product and its type differ.

-• Infusion on water - 15 - 20 g of dry lichen is poured cold water, boiled over a fire and taken in a cooled and strained form.
-The second method of preparing the infusion resembles the method of brewing tea (a pinch of raw materials in a glass of boiling water);
+• Infusion of water - 15 - 20 g of dry lichen is poured cold water, boils over a fire and is taken cooled and strained.
+The second method of preparing the infusion is reminiscent of the method of brewing tea (a pinch of raw material per glass of boiling water);

-• Slimy decoction - two tablespoons of crushed dried plants are poured into a saucepan, cold water is added in a volume of 1 liter.
-The product is boiled over low heat for an hour and a half, then filtered hot and left to reach under the lid.
-Ready-made decoction of Icelandic moss has a slimy consistency and is stored in the refrigerator for 48 hours;
+• Mucus decoction - two tablespoons of crushed dried plant are poured into a pan, cold water is added in a volume of 1 liter.
+The product is boiled over low heat for an hour and a half, then filtered while hot and left to sit under the lid.
+The finished decoction of Icelandic moss has a slimy consistency and can be stored in the refrigerator for 48 hours;

-• Alcohol tincture - pour three tablespoons of dry moss into a glass medical alcohol, insist in a dark cool place for a week.
-Take 10 - 15 drops per spoon of water or drop the tincture on a piece of sugar and hold in your mouth.
+• Alcohol tincture - pour three tablespoons of dry moss into a glass medical alcohol, leave in a cool, dark place for a week.
+Take 10-15 drops per spoon of water or drop the tincture onto a piece of sugar and hold it in your mouth.

-Also, Icelandic moss is used to make compresses, ointments and healing creams.
-Usually based on vegetable oil or any neutral cream (can be for children), where the lichen is mixed in a pounded form.
+Icelandic moss is also used to make compresses, ointments and healing creams.
+They usually take as a basis vegetable oil or any neutral cream (can be for children), into which crushed lichen is mixed.
 However, pharmacies sell ready-made cosmetical tools with cetraria, so this method of application is not very popular.

 For cough and bronchitis

-In acute respiratory diseases accompanied by strong cough, and bronchitis, decoctions on plant-based able to provide immediate relief.
-Iceland moss is no exception.
-So that the bitter taste of the infusion does not become an obstacle to its use, it is better to prepare the remedy in milk.
+For acute respiratory diseases accompanied by severe cough, and bronchitis, decoctions for plant based can quickly bring relief.
+Icelandic moss is no exception.
+To prevent the bitter taste of the infusion from becoming an obstacle to its use, it is better to prepare the product with milk.

-First, pour 10 g of dried cetraria into an enameled pan.
+To begin, pour 10 g of dried cetraria into an enamel pan.
 Pour cold milk into it (one glass is enough).
-Bring to a boil and reduce the heat, continuing to cook the broth for another 30 minutes under the lid.
-Strain the milk and chill.
+Bring to a boil and reduce heat, continuing to simmer the broth for another 30 minutes under the lid.
+Strain the milk and cool.
 You need to drink a decoction of Icelandic moss at night, before going to bed.
-When taking mucolytic drugs and expectorants at the same time, you should consult with the doctor who prescribed the treatment about the possibility of combining therapeutic agents.
+When taking mucolytic drugs and expectorants in parallel, you should consult with the doctor who prescribed the treatment about the possibility of combining medications.

-At infectious disease lung system, provoked by mycobacteria, the body is significantly weakened.
+At infectious disease pulmonary system, provoked by mycobacteria, the body is significantly weakened.
 To restore its protective functions and general tone, it is used medicinal infusion Icelandic moss.
-Prepare it in a standard way, but the process of treating the disease largely depends on the method of administration.
-20 g of dried chopped Icelandic cetraria is poured with a glass of boiling water and infused under the lid for 1.5 - 2 hours.
+They're preparing it in a standard way, but the process of treating the disease largely depends on the method of administration.
+20 g of dried crushed Icelandic cetraria is poured with a glass of boiling water and left under the lid for 1.5 - 2 hours.

 After cooling, strain the product and drink before meals.
-The dosage for adults is three tablespoons, children are given a much smaller portion (1 teaspoon).
-The course of treatment lasts 30 days, after which a break is made for 2 weeks.
-To monitor the condition, regularly visit a pulmonologist and report on the symptoms and dynamics of the disease.
+The dosage for adults is three tablespoons; children are given a significantly smaller portion (1 teaspoon).
+The course of treatment lasts 30 days, after which there is a break for 2 weeks.
+To monitor your condition, visit your pulmonologist regularly and report your symptoms and progress of the disease.

-Violation of the gastrointestinal tract is accompanied by such serious symptoms as dyspepsia, spasms and pain, loss of appetite, upset stool.
-With a diagnosed gastritis or ulcer, the affected mucosa of the walls of the digestive tract (stomach or duodenum) is covered with ulcers.
-Against this background, the process of digestion is significantly hampered, as the patient experiences constant pain at each meal and / or in the intervals between them.
-During such periods, he needs light, nutritious food that saturates the body and is quickly digested without burdening the stomach.
+Disruption of the gastrointestinal tract is accompanied by such serious symptoms as dyspepsia, spasms and pain, loss of appetite, and stool upset.
+When diagnosed with gastritis or an ulcer, the affected mucous membrane of the walls of the gastrointestinal tract (stomach or duodenum) becomes covered with ulcerations.
+Against this background, the digestion process becomes significantly more difficult, since the patient experiences constant pain with each meal and/or in the intervals between them.
+During such periods, he needs light, nutritious food that saturates the body and is quickly digested without loading the stomach.

-One option would be the following folk recipe: grind a glass of dried lichen in a blender and mix with muesli (take natural flakes without additives).
+One option could be the following folk recipe: Grind a glass of dried lichen in a blender and mix with muesli (take natural flakes without additives).
 The resulting mixture is poured with low-fat kefir or milk and left for 1.5 - 2 hours.
-It is better to eat it instead of breakfast or for an afternoon snack.
-Before eating, heat the dish in the microwave for 10 - 20 seconds so as not to eat it cold: a sick stomach does not tolerate temperature "jumps".
+It is better to eat it instead of breakfast or as an afternoon snack.
+Before eating, heat the dish in the microwave for 10–20 seconds so as not to eat it cold: a sick stomach does not tolerate temperature “jumps” well.

-Excessive secretion of muconasal secretion during a cold or allergy, which accompanies inflammation of the nasal mucosa, causes great discomfort to a person.
-Runny nose, lasting several days, aggravates the course of the disease and itself becomes a serious problem.
+Excessive secretion of muconasal secretions during a cold or allergy, which is accompanied by inflammation of the nasal mucosa, causes a person great discomfort.
+A runny nose that lasts several days aggravates the course of the disease and itself becomes a serious problem.

-To fix it, try steam inhalation based on a decoction of cetraria.
-Throw a pinch of Icelandic moss into a pot of boiling water and wait until it acquires a characteristic color.
-Cool the liquid a little, otherwise the strong steam will burn the mucous membrane.
+To resolve it, try steam inhalation based on a decoction of cetraria.
+Throw a pinch of Icelandic moss into a pan of boiling water and wait until it acquires its characteristic color.
+Cool the liquid slightly, otherwise the strong steam will burn the mucous membrane.
 Tilt your head over the water and cover yourself with a towel.
 Inhale the steam from the decoction through your nose for 7 to 10 minutes.
-Do not pour it out: the decoction can be used 2 more times - in total, three inhalations will be needed per day.
-Additionally, the mucous membrane can be washed with warm infusion of the plant.
+Do not pour it out: the decoction can be used 2 more times - a total of three inhalations will be needed per day.
+Additionally, the mucous membrane can be washed with a warm infusion of the plant.

 For the thyroid gland

-Iodine contained in live cetraria has a positive effect on the function of the thyroid gland in diseases caused by a lack of a microelement in the body.
-To prepare a remedy based on Icelandic moss to improve the functioning of the thyroid gland, you will need natural yogurt without additives (250 ml).
-Add chopped plant (20 g) to it and do not a large number of lime honey.
-Stir in a blender and let it brew for a quarter of an hour.
+Iodine contained in live cetraria has a positive effect on the function of the thyroid gland in diseases caused by a lack of microelement in the body.
+To prepare a remedy based on Icelandic moss to improve thyroid function, you will need natural yogurt without additives (250 ml).
+Add the crushed plant (20 g) to it and a large number of linden honey.
+Mix in a blender and let it brew for a quarter of an hour.

-Cooked yogurt will replace one of the daily snacks or become a healthy alternative to dinner.
-You can take the remedy every day or every other day.
-First, ask the endocrinologist you see if he approves similar treatment, considering individual characteristics your body.
+Prepared yogurt will replace one of your daily snacks or be a healthy alternative to dinner.
+You can take the product every day or every other day.
+First, ask the endocrinologist you are seeing if he approves similar treatment, considering individual characteristics your body.

-Lichen thallus is high in carbohydrates and is considered an excellent nutrient for cultivation. beneficial microflora in the large intestine.
-Dysbacteriosis provoked by antibiotics or infections (bacterial or viral) responds well to treatment natural remedies prepared from cetraria.
+Thallus lichen contains a large amount of carbohydrates and is considered an excellent nutrient for cultivation beneficial microflora in the large intestine.
+Dysbiosis provoked by antibiotics or infections (bacterial or viral) responds well to treatment natural means, prepared from cetraria.

-With dysbacteriosis, it is useful to drink infusion of moss on cold water or kefir, but it is even better to use lichen-based jelly.
+For dysbacteriosis, it is useful to drink moss infusion cold water or kefir, but it’s even better to use lichen-based jelly.

-It is prepared simply: 20 - 30 g of the crushed plant is poured with cold water (200 ml) and brought to a boil.
-Then the mixture is cooked over low heat with constant stirring for about 10 minutes.
-After it is cooled, rubbed through a sieve and left in a cool place for a couple of hours.
-The tool should acquire a jelly consistency.
-It is eaten in small portions before each meal (for 15 - 25 minutes).
+It is prepared simply: 20 - 30 g of crushed plant is poured with cold water (200 ml) and brought to a boil.
+Then the mixture is simmered over low heat with constant stirring for about 10 minutes.
+After it is cooled, ground through a sieve and left in a cool place for a couple of hours.
+The product should acquire a jelly consistency.
+Eaten in small portions before each meal (15-25 minutes).

 For constipation

-Obstipation, accompanied by slow, difficult or systematically insufficient bowel movements, is not a disease, but a symptom of many diseases.
-For a quick and painless cleansing of the body, an infusion based on Icelandic moss is used.
-A glass of lichen is crushed with a meat grinder and poured with cold water (it will take 2 liters).
-The remedy is infused for 24 hours.
-After a day, add another liter of water to it and take 200 ml 30 minutes before meals.
+Constipation, accompanied by slow, difficult or systematically insufficient bowel movement, is not a disease, but a symptom of many diseases.
+For quick and painless cleansing of the body, an infusion based on Icelandic moss is used.
+A glass of lichen is crushed using a meat grinder and filled with cold water (2 liters will be needed).
+The product is infused for 24 hours.
+A day later, add another liter of water to it and take 200 ml 30 minutes before meals.
 Usually the effect occurs within the first day, but the course of treatment is continued for another 2 weeks.

-The use of cetraria for the treatment of diseases in the presence of malignant neoplasms may be approved as an additional therapy.
-It is known that in some cases decoctions and infusions based on lichen have a protective effect against side effects drugs used in chemotherapy.
+The use of cetraria for the treatment of diseases in the presence of malignant neoplasms may be approved as adjunctive therapy.
+It is known that in some cases, decoctions and infusions based on lichen have a protective effect against side effect medications used in chemotherapy.

-However, Iceland moss is not a cure for cancer.
-It activates the protective functions of the body and gives a complex preventive effect.
+However, Icelandic moss is not a cure for cancer.
+It activates the body's protective functions and provides a comprehensive preventive effect.

-To improve immunity and general strengthening functions of the main systems of the body, the following are used recipes:
+To enhance immunity and general strengthening functions of the main body systems the following are used recipes:

-• A teaspoon of dried cetraria is poured with boiling water (200 ml) and infused for 10 minutes.
-Drink warm or hot instead of tea for a month (then you need a week break);
+• A teaspoon of dried cetraria is poured with boiling water (200 ml) and left for 10 minutes.
+Drink warm or hot instead of tea for a month (then you need a week's break);

-• Mix two tablespoons of lichen in boiling milk and cook over low heat for 15 minutes, then let stand covered for another half hour.
-Drink several sips before each meal and at night.
-The course of prevention is 2 weeks with a break for 7 days and the resumption of treatment.
+• Stir two tablespoons of lichen in boiling milk and cook over low heat for 15 minutes, then let sit covered for another half hour.
+Drink a few sips before each meal and at night.
+The course of prophylaxis is 2 weeks with a break of 7 days and resumption of treatment.

-The plant, known as Icelandic moss, is used in 90% of cases for the treatment of cancer as an integral component of herbal teas.
+The plant, known as Icelandic moss, is used in 90% of cases as a component of herbal preparations for the treatment of cancer.
 Other ingredients are usually bee products, etc.

 For weight loss

-To get rid of fat folds at the waist and get a dream figure, you need to follow physical activity And healthy regimen food intake.
+To get rid of fat folds at the waist and find the figure of your dreams, you need to follow physical activity And healthy regime eating.
 A decoction with cetraria will help speed up the process.
-A pinch of Icelandic moss, added to regular tea, also helps to increase metabolism, but it is better to drink a ready-made broth.
-Such a drink, when used, gives a complex effect, including the activation of intestinal motility and the regulation of natural emptying.
+A pinch of Icelandic moss added to regular tea also helps increase metabolism, but it is better to drink a ready-made decoction.
+When used, this drink gives a complex effect, including activation of intestinal motility and regulation of natural bowel movements.

-To prepare a remedy, take a tablespoon of crushed dry raw materials and pour 200 ml of boiling water.
+To prepare the remedy, take a tablespoon of crushed dry raw materials and pour 200 ml of boiling water.
 The infused decoction is drunk three times a day before each meal.
-You should not continue using the plant for longer than 3 months, otherwise addiction will occur.
+You should not continue to use the plant for more than 3 months, otherwise addiction will occur.

 Contraindications

 Icelandic moss, like any herbal remedy, has limitations associated with its use.
 Before consuming decoctions or other lichen-based products, make sure you do not have allergic reactions.
-To do this, you should first take a small dose of infusion and look at your well-being.
+To do this, you should first take a small dose of the infusion and see how you feel.
 If there is no individual intolerance, gradually increase the amount consumed.

-Teas, decoctions and infusions based on Icelandic moss should not be drunk when elevated temperature body.
-If the thermometer shows a mark of 39 degrees and above, the use of the product should be discarded in order to avoid worsening the condition.
+Teas, decoctions and infusions based on Icelandic moss should not be drunk when elevated temperature bodies.
+If the thermometer shows 39 degrees or higher, you should stop using the product to avoid worsening the condition.

 The use of cetraria is not recommended for relapse of any chronic diseases, including gastrointestinal dysfunction, gastritis and ulcers, cholecystitis.
-Since a decoction of moss has some fixative effect, its use in spastic constipation will give negative effect.
+Since a decoction of moss has some strengthening effect, its use for spastic constipation will give negative effect.

-To restrictions on use folk remedies prepared from cetraria are systemic autoimmune diseases.
-If the treatment with Icelandic moss lasts longer than three months, its effect may be weakened due to the addiction of the body.
-In some cases, there is marked discomfort in the digestive tract, which disappears after the abolition of the use of cetraria.
+To restrictions on use folk remedies prepared from cetraria are classified as systemic autoimmune diseases.
+If treatment with Icelandic moss lasts longer than three months, its effects may weaken due to the body becoming accustomed to it.
+In some cases, there is severe discomfort in the digestive tract, which goes away after stopping the use of cetraria.

-During pregnancy and lactation, it is better to suspend the use of funds with cetraria in the composition.
+During pregnancy and breastfeeding, it is better to stop using products containing cetraria.
 If you wish to continue treatment with Icelandic moss, consult your doctor about the safety of consuming lichen for the fetus.
 Remember that self-medication can harm not only you, but also the unborn baby.

 Random articles